2003100127/mcverse/docs/reproducibility/umiche.md

 We can use this pipeline to explore whether merged UMIs originate from the same roots.
 Specifically, it shows the results in **Supplementary Figure 4**.

-Please download the data from the mcverse repository.
+Please download the data from [here](https://github.com/2003100127/mcverse/releases/download/mclumi-data/mclumi-data.zip).
 Then, please decompress it and specify where it is located under attribute `work_dir` in the `params.yaml` file which has the following form.

 ```{code} python
 work_dir: path/to/mclumi-data/